-It's worth remembering that brand equity can also be negative – if a brand becomes tainted by poorly performing products or terrible customer service, or if it acquires a bad reputation for any reason – such as a public scandal or an ecological disaster – or it simply fails to live up to expectations, then the brand can become toxic, and anything it touches will suffer the consequences.
+It's also worth remembering that you can also have negative brand equity.
+If a brand becomes tainted by poorly performing products or terrible customer service, or if it acquires a bad reputation for any reason – such as a public scandal or an ecological disaster – or it simply fails to live up to expectations, then the brand can become toxic, and anything it touches will suffer the consequences.

 Positive brand equity creates loyal customers – customers who sing your praises and become powerful, unpaid salespeople for your brand.

 Remember, 80% of your profits will come from 20% of your loyal customers.

 Getting B2B brand equity right creates a powerful asset that adds significant value to our business, but how do you go about creating positive brand equity and maximise its potential?